pactus-project/pactus.org/website/learn/smart_contract/storage.md

 /// Deallocates the storage space at the specific `offset` and `length` pub fn deallocate(&self, offset: Offset, length: u32) -> Result<(), Error>;

-/// Reallocates the the storage space at the given `offset` from `length` to `new_length`
-/// and returns the new offset of reallocated area. pub fn reallocate(&self, offset: Offset, length: u32, new_length: u32) -> Result<Offset, Error>;
 ```

 ## Storage Stack